 As the Chief Executive Officer of Massena Hospital I am pleased to be here and being a part of this great healthcare organization.
 As you may be aware the hospital is in the process of transitioning from a municipal hospital to a voluntary not-for-profit one similar to the vast majority of hospitals in New York State and around the country.
 As of January 1, 2020, we are officially Massena Hospital and have joined St. Lawrence Health System.
 We are the same folks giving you the same great care, only our corporate status will change.

-MMH is committed to being your choice for a great place to recieve care, your doctor ot practice adn your friends and neighbors to work.
-Please send me a note at email@example.com and let me know how we are doing.
+We are proud to serve our communities and to ensure that we are here for you when you need us.
+We are committed to being your choice for a great place to recieve care, your doctor to practice and your friends and neighbors to work.
+Please send me a note at firstname.lastname@example.org and let us know how we are doing.